 While funding for community learning and offender learning stayed fairly constant over the period, ASB funding declined by 29% in cash terms between 2010-11 and 2015-16 – this in part connected to the replacement of grant funding with loan funding for some learners from 2013-14 onwards.
 The minimum annual funding allocated to adult apprenticeships increased by 113% between 2010-11 and 2015-16, meaning that non-apprenticeship funding comprised a smaller proportion of the reduced ASB.

 Actual expenditure on adult FE by the Skills Funding Agency (SFA) shows a similar pattern, with expenditure on community learning and offender learning staying constant but ASB spending falling by 32% in cash terms between 2010-11 and 2015-16, from £3.63 billion to £2.48 billion.
 Within the ASB, expenditure on adult apprenticeships increased from £0.45 billion to £0.71 billion over the period (an increase of 58%), while non-apprenticeship ASB spending fell by 54%, from £2.50 billion to £1.14 billion.
 It should be noted that these figures, and the chart opposite, do not include spending on Advanced Learner Loans.
 In the 2013-14 academic year, the Student Loans Company paid out £116 million in loans; in 2014-15 it paid out £145 million, and in 2015-16 it paid out £182 million.

 Under the Spending Review 2015 settlement the newly created Adult Education Budget (comprising non-apprenticeship ASB plus community learning and discretionary learner support) is set to be held constant in cash terms at £1.5 billion up to 2019-20.
 Funding for apprenticeships and loans is set to increase by 92% and 140% respectively between the 2015-16 baseline and 2019‑20.
-From 2017-18 onwards, apprenticeship funding will, in part, be provided via the apprenticeship levy.
+From 2017-18 onwards, apprenticeship funding has, in part, be provided via the apprenticeship levy.

 Commons Briefing papers CBP-7708